Hakhyun-Kim/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-GI.md

 The **Screen Space Illumination** (SSGI) override is a High Definition Render Pipeline (HDRP) feature that uses the depth and color buffer of the screen to calculate diffuse light bounces.

-HDRP implements [ray-traced global illumination](Ray-Traced-Global-Illumination.md) on top of this override.
+HDRP implements [ray-traced global illumination](Ray-Traced-Global-Illumination.md) (RTGI) on top of this override.
 This means that the properties visible in the Inspector change depending on whether or not you enable ray tracing.

+Both SSGI and RTGI completely replace baked [lightmaps](https://docs.unity3d.com/Manual/Lightmapping.html).
+When a Camera is in a Volume that uses SSGI/RTGI, HDRP ignores baked lightmaps and instead uses the SSGI/RTGI override to render global illumination for that Camera.

 ![](Images/HDRPFeatures-SSGI.png)